SDSteele/Cybersecurity-CTFs/HackTheBox/Jerry.md

 Basic steps & observations:
 - Confirmed the web service at `http://10.10.10.95:8080`.
 - Found Tomcat Manager application at `/manager/html` which requires authentication.
-- Default creds did not work, but the 401 Unauthorized message hinted that credentials are stored in `conf/tomcat-users.xml` and even provided an example of `tomcat:s3cret` as a typical manager credential.
-Inspection revealed `tomcat` / `s3cret` worked.
+- Default creds did not work, but the 401 Unauthorized message hinted that credentials are stored in `conf/tomcat-users.xml` and even provided an example of `[REDACTED]` as a typical manager credential.
+Inspection revealed `[REDACTED]` / `[REDACTED]` worked.

 ---